shhshn/sonish/README.md

 ## Getting Started

-Just write down a Python snippet like this:
+Just write down a Python snippet like the following.

 ```python
 def main():